Barski-lab/cwl-airflow/README.md

 | -w   | number of webserver workers to be refreshed at the same time, int     | 1                                             |
 | -p   | number of threads for Airflow Scheduler, int                          | 2                                             |

+Consider using `-r 5 -w 4` to make Airflow Webserver react faster on all newly created DAGs

 If you update Airflow configuration file manually (default location is *~/airflow/airflow.cfg*), make sure to run *cwl-airflow init* command to apply all the changes, especially if *core/dags_folder* or *cwl/jobs* parameters from the configuration file are changed.